thatoramphore/microservice-on-aws/README.md

 To delete the API we created, in API gateway console, under APIs, select "DynamoDBOperations" API, click "Actions", then "Delete"

 ![Delete API](./images/delete-api.jpg)

+## Conclusion

+This demo showcased how to create your own microservice on AWS Cloud using Amazon API Gateway, AWS Lambda and Amazon DynamoDB.
+We also tested the microservice using Postman and cleaned up AWS resources to curb any unnecessary costs.